Kong Alternatives

 What's the difference between Kong OSS and Konnect?

-Kong OSS is the self-hosted gateway runtime: deploy on your infrastructure, manage upgrades and config yourself, free forever under Apache 2.
-Konnect is Kong's SaaS control plane: hosted dashboard for managing Kong nodes, plus enterprise features (RBAC, audit log, advanced analytics).
+Kong OSS is the self-hosted gateway runtime: deploy on your own infrastructure, manage upgrades and config yourself, free forever under Apache 2.
+Konnect is Kong's SaaS control plane: a hosted dashboard for managing Kong nodes, plus enterprise features (RBAC, audit log, advanced analytics).
 The runtime is identical; the management surface differs.
-For teams comfortable with self-managed infrastructure, OSS is enough; for teams wanting hosted management with enterprise features, Konnect Plus at $250/mo entry is the upgrade.
+For teams comfortable with self-managed infrastructure, OSS is enough; for teams wanting hosted management, Konnect Plus moved to per-gateway billing in 2025 (Hybrid runs roughly $200 per control plane monthly plus per-million-request charges) which is harder to model in advance than the old flat rate.

-Is AWS API Gateway really cheaper than Kong on high volume?
+Is AWS API Gateway really cheaper than Kong at high volume?

 Should I use a service mesh (Istio, Linkerd) instead of an API gateway?

 They solve different problems.
-API gateways are north-south traffic (external clients to your services); service meshes are east-west (service-to-service inside the cluster).
-Most teams need both: an API gateway for ingress plus a service mesh for internal mTLS and traffic policies.
+API gateways handle north-south traffic (external clients into your services); service meshes handle east-west (service-to-service inside the cluster).
+Most production stacks need both: an API gateway for ingress plus a service mesh for internal mTLS and traffic policies.
 Kong Mesh, Istio, and Linkerd all integrate with API gateways for the combined story.
-Don't replace one with the other.
+They are not substitutes.

 Is Apollo Router really faster than Apollo Server Gateway?